 Allow me to expound a little further on the advantages of the Japanese handplane:

-The Japanese planes we carry have forge-laminated handforged blades made for specialized high-carbon tool steel to meet the performance expectations of professional woodworkers in Japan.
+The Japanese planes we carry have hand-forged forge-laminated blades made from specialized high-carbon tool steel to meet the performance expectations of professional woodworkers in Japan.
 The crystalline structure of this steel once made into a blade by our blacksmiths is fine-grained and uniform.
 Blades are exceptionally hard at 65~66Rc, and remain sharp a long time while being easily sharpened.

 There was a time in centuries past when Western blades were of near equal quality, but no longer.
 Sadly, the blades of most Bailey-pattern planes manufactured nowadays are made of high-alloy steels for which quality control can be easily automated, but which were never intended for handplanes.
 These steels are undeniably tough, won’t become very sharp initially, quickly dull, and are an “evil screaming bitch” to sharpen (pardon the excessively-technical jargon).

 While it used to be that Western wooden-bodied planes had interesting maker’s marks stamped in their blades, such is no longer the case.
 Japanese planes, on the other hand, make a point of having decorative engraving, stampings and surface treatments applied to their blades for a significantly more interesting presentation of the blacksmith’s art than the plain, boring sanded steel of modern Western planes.